Share YouTube video on Instagram in three steps

 Download the result

 Once processed, your new movie will be ready to be posted on Instagram.
-Give it a preview to make sure it’s exactly how you want it before you download it to your device by tapping the green ‘Download’ button.
+Give it a preview to make sure it’s exactly how you want it before you download it to your device by tapping the ‘Download’ button.

 If you prefer, you can save it back to Dropbox or Google Drive, again, via the down-arrow which will open up the drop-down menu.

 Need to make some changes?
 Simply hit the ‘Back to edit’ option to be taken right back to the editor.